-Starting at about 6-9 months old, they enjoy toys that give them the thrill of ’cause-and effect’—think about a busy box with buttons to push, a drum or toy piano to bang or plink, or bubbles for you to blow and them to pop,” says Rebecca Parlakian, the director of programs at Zero to Three.
+“Babies from their birth day to their first birthday are learning all about how this new and amazing world works.
+Young babies enjoy easy-to-grasp objects they can safely explore with their hands and mouths.
+Rattles, maracas, or textured teethers are perfect.
+Starting at about 6-9 months old, they enjoy toys that give them the thrill of cause-and effect—think about a busy box with buttons to push, a drum or toy piano to bang or plink, or bubbles for you to blow and them to pop,” says Rebecca Parlakian, the director of programs at Zero to Three.

 So there you have it.
 These are the toys and gifts that fit the bill.

+A fabulous wood drum that babies can bang with their hands; meanwhile, it grows with your kid and becomes a fun toddler toy.
 Babies practice their motor skills when they hit this drum.
-As they grow older, the drum grows with them.
-When stood, each side of the drum emits a different sound.
+When positioned upright, each side of the drum emits a different sound.
 And when rolled, it flashes lights and plays music.

+When babies flip this rattle over, they hear the tinkling sounds of rain.
 This rattle is like no other.
 Instead of a high-volume maraca sound, it offers gentle rain noises; instead of a drop-able hourglass, its unique shape offers an easy grip.
 The sustainably harvested wood finish is an attractive bonus.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.